Last updated 24 January 2024 22:00 GMT

-We want to ensure all our Braillists activities are a safe space for the community to come together, so for everyone’s peace of mind, we adhere to the following Moderation Policy for our Zoom calls.
+We want to ensure all our Braillists events are as safe a space as possible for the community.
+We also wish to ensure that all attendees have an equal opportunity to participate.
+We therefore adhere to the following Moderation Policy for our Zoom calls:

 If you have any concerns relating to safeguarding or moderation while using the Braillists Zoom facilities, please contact [email protected].